SwathiNadendla/SwathiNadendla/README.md

-- 👋 Hi, I’m @SwathiNadendla
+- 👋 Hi, I’m @SwathiNadendla a PhD student in Bioinformatics and computational biology at Iowa state university
-- 👀 I’m interested in bioinformatics analysis for disease driven research
+- 👀 I’m interested in genomic data analysis
-- 🌱 I’m currently learning to use pipelines
+- 🌱 I’m currently learning to use pipelines and aiming to build one
 - 💞️ I’m looking to collaborate on learning more about bioinformatics
 - 📫 How to reach me mailto swathinadendla98@gmail.com
 - 😄 Pronouns: she/her